JustAProgrammer01234/JustAProgrammer01234/README.md

 - I'm currently working on a [game](https://github.com/JustAProgrammer01234/Parkour).
 - My username on discord is scripto_entity_1010#3404.
 Feel free to add friend me!
 - Speaking of discord, you can join my [discord server](https://discord.gg/rZzKYBAdUp)!
-- I have a [youtube channel](https://www.youtube.com/channel/UCB_yhbKiP1OHQcjqk3Tzw5A) that's dedicated to posting doom related videos.
+- I have a [youtube channel](https://www.youtube.com/channel/UCB_yhbKiP1OHQcjqk3Tzw5A) that's dedicated to posting Doom related videos.
 Would love it if you subscribe!

 <!--
 **JustAProgrammer01234/JustAProgrammer01234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.